ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 3. It is important to note that the data displayed in the other visualization graphs be updated based on newly applied filter and results subset.

-Conceptual Filter: How do I use  create a conceptual filter?
+Conceptual Filter: How do I create a conceptual filter?
 =============================================================

 Concepts are used to build links across the different disciplines’ datasets represented within dataARC.
 Building these links is important and is quite challenging in practice!
 How a zooarchaeologist thinks about and identifies different types of fish and fishing-related activities is quite different from how a saga specialist thinks about the same topics.
 Yet both researchers do work that involves thinking about and studying them.
 DataArc uses a ‘map’ of these shared concepts, like fish and fishing, as points of connection between data used by different domains.